 I wanted to start showing how it can look like to be an intuitive eater for a day.
 I was going back and forth of whether it was a good idea as I strongly believe there is no one right way to eat and that when we eat intuitively, it looks different for everyone.
 I don’t want anyone to look at the eats and be like omg this is what I should eat.
 It is just an idea of what a day of intuitive eating can look like.
 Some people need to eat meat every day to feel well, others don’t.
 Some people might eat 3 meals a day whilst others might eat 3 meals + snacks.
 Everyone is different.
 I am definitely a three meals a day + 2-4 snacks kinda gal.
 That is what works for me.
 Keeping myself satiated and eating every 2-4 hours is what makes me feel my best and show up feeling good for a full life.
-Also I am a vegetarian for ethical reasons who eats quite vegan most of the time.
+Also I am a vegetarian for ethical reasons.
 But like I said, this is not for everyone and some people feel best eating all the foods including seafood and meat and that is ok.
-I am not here to preach about being a veggie.
+I am not here to preach about being a veggie as this can be too restrictive for people and that is more than ok.
 You do you.

 My aim with this post is to show that it is OK to eat intuitively and listen to what your body needs.
 During my disordered days, I would ignore my hunger, I would only eat what was “healthy” and a multitude of other disordered habits.
 Therefore, this is showing how I can eat as an Intuitive eater listening to my hunger cues, nourishing my body and honouring my health – which includes my mental health too!